 3. Harvesting energy will become more efficient

 Some technologies, such as robust triboelectric nanogenerators are specifically designed to harvest energy even in harsh weather conditions.
 This is possible thanks to a new device that combines various technologies that can work smoothly in low temperatures.
-The generator is using a slippery surface which can enhance the efficiency of energy harvesting.
+The generator uses a slippery surface which can enhance the efficiency of energy harvesting.
 This will surely speed up the harvesting of energy and make it more accessible to the masses.

 4. Plant-based eating will become more common

-Many people are becoming aware of the negative consequences that meat-eating has on the climate.
+Many people are becoming aware of the negative consequences that meat eating has on the climate.
 Even though veganism might not be the right solution for everyone, it’s safe to say that reducing the consumption of animal products can help the environment in the long run.
 Therefore, cutting down on meat and animal products is a great place to start a personal journey toward achieving a more eco-friendly lifestyle.

 Some reports claim that there are multiple negative side effects to meat production, the most common ones being greenhouse and the use of water and crops.
 The conclusion states that in order to reduce the harmful consequences, it’s essential to drop the consumption of sugar and meat by 50 percent.
-This is not impossible to achieve on an individual level, but it requires a lot of education and adaptation, especially among families with small children that heavily rely on meat as their main food ingredient.
+This is not impossible to achieve on an individual level, but it requires a lot of education and adaptation, especially among families with small children who heavily rely on meat as their main food ingredient.